panzerschokolade/panzerschokolade/content/newsletter/unsubscribe-requested.md

 ---
-title: "Unsubscribe Requested"
+title: "Unsubscribe requested"
+sitemap:
+  disable: true
 ---

 If an active subscription for the email address you entered exists, an email with an unsubscribe link has been sent to it.
 Please check your inbox.